Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Introduction

 We summarize our contributions as follows: \begin{itemize} \item We propose \name, the first generic and training-free detection framework that leverages the semantic understanding capabilities of LLMs to identify adversarial smart contracts directly from EVM bytecode, enabling detection in the pre-deployment phase. \name demonstrates robust performance under challenging scenarios such as unseen attack patterns and insufficient training data, and can seamlessly work with different LLMs without requiring fine-tuning.

-\item We enhance semantic understanding by integrating fund-flow reachability analysis and multi-perspective semantic reasoning to capture fundamental adversarial patterns, both based on the lifted semi-structured natural language descriptions derived from bytecode. \item We design a novel quantitative uncertainty assessment of LLM outputs by extending labels to a fine-grained scale, incorporating multiple probing prompts, and applying entropy-based fusion to produce reliable uncertainty estimates. \item \name achieved state-of-the-art performance with a BAC of 0.9223 (surpassing the baselines by 23.87\% and 4.64\%) and an adversarial recall (i.e., TPR) of 0.8950 (exceeding the baselines by 82.65\% and 16.99\%).
-Furthermore, \name identified 29 previously undisclosed adversarial contracts during real-world detections. \end{itemize}
+\item We enhance semantic understanding by integrating fund-flow reachability analysis and multi-view semantic reasoning to capture fundamental adversarial patterns, both based on the lifted semi-structured NL descriptions derived from bytecode. \item We design a novel quantitative uncertainty assessment of LLM outputs by extending labels to a fine-grained scale, incorporating multiple probing prompts and applying entropy-based fusion to produce reliable uncertainty estimates. \item \name achieved state-of-the-art performance with a BAC of 0.9374 (surpassing the baselines by 13.83\% and 3.59\%) and an adversarial recall (i.e., TPR) of 0.9231 (exceeding the baselines by 42.37\% and 13.51\%).
+Furthermore, \name identified 29 previously undisclosed adversarial contracts in real-world. \end{itemize}